Many things can go wrong with a tomato crop. Some you can guard against or fix and some you can't. But remember a few key points:

 Imperfect tomatoes may still be good eating.
 The flavor of a cracked or misshapen tomato still will beat one from the supermarket.
 Just cut out any unsightly parts, or use it for cooking.

-For detailed diagnosis, see this University of Texas Extension Web page or consult your local university extension office.
+For detailed diagnosis, see this Texas A&M University page or consult your local university extension office.

 But here are some of the common problems that can beset tomatoes on their way to the dinner table:

 Got lots of leaves, but no fruit?
 The plant is likely getting too much nitrogen, which triggers it to grow foliage, and not enough phosphorus, which favors flowering and fruiting.
 Choose a fertilizer that has a balanced ratio of the three major elements, such as 10-10-10, or where the middle number (phosphorus) is larger than the first number (nitrogen), such as 2-3-1.
 Tomatoes are heavy feeders and usually do need fertilizer unless your soil is very rich.
 But follow the directions carefully to avoid overdoing it.
 Slow-release fertilizers, including organic formulas such as Burpee's Organic Tomato Fertilizer with Aragonite have a greater margin of error than fast-release water-soluble kinds.